 - Once you have submitted your application:

-- Upload a statement of purpose outlining your research interests and career goals.
-Include how your background and prior training make you a good candidate; why Florida State University is a good fit for you.
-You must state whether you wish to pursue the Food Science specialization or the Nutrition Science specialization.
-We strongly encourage applicants to familiarize themselves with the research interests of the faculty in their area of specialization.
-In the statement, please indicate your top choices of faculty members with whom you would like to work.
+- Upload a Statement of Purpose outlining your research interests and career goals.
+You must state whether you wish to pursue the food science or the nutrition science specialization.
+We want to know how your background and prior training make you a good candidate and why Florida State University is a good fit for you.
+Please indicate up to three FSU faculty members with whom you would like to work and why.
+We strongly encourage applicants to familiarize themselves with the research interests of the NFES faculty.

 - Upload a resume or vita (information should be current).